barrelstrength/sprout-docs/docs/fields/predefined-date-field.md

+---
+date: 2018-06-25
+description: The Predefined Date Field allows you parse Twig and define the value of a date ahead of time.
+---

 # Predefined Date Field

 The Predefined Date Field allows you parse Twig and define the value of a date ahead of time.
 This can be useful to help optimize queries or prepare data for a specific use case before it is needed.